 Usually, a software application that is to be deployed at the customer’s site has to interface with any existing software that might already exist there.

 For example: With the printing system, they have in use or it could be external systems such as a billing application or data screen systems.
-The software application being deployed should seamlessly integrate with these external systems.
+Software applications being deployed should seamlessly integrate with these external systems.
 All input and output to these systems should be working synchronously.
 Technology today encompasses mobile apps and different software platforms that the application has to be compatible with.

 Checking for external system interfacing should be extensively carried out during system and UAT stages.
-It should be a must on the exit criteria that should be satisfied before go-live.
+The exit criteria should be a must before the go-live.

 #6.
 Reports: